 Read the Full Review of the Primo Oval XL

 Looking for more versatility and capacity than the stanard Kamado Grill?
-The Primo Oval XL not only boasts a large cooking surface, but it's oval shape provides for indirect cooking and better fire control than the typical round unit.
+The Primo Oval XL not only boasts a large cooking surface, but it's oval shape provides for better indirect cooking and fire control than the typical round unit.
 This model can have its firebox divided for slow roasting without a diffuser plate (also called a plate setter).
-With 400 square inches of cooking space, this Kamado grill has more than ample space for a wide range of cooking and can actually slow smoke on one side, while allowing for direct grilling on the other.
+With 400 square inches of cooking space, the Primo Oval XL has more than ample space for a wide range of cooking and can actually slow smoke on one side, while allowing for direct grilling on the other.
 Brisket and burgers at the same time.
 While it's near $1,500USD price tag puts it into the category of more expensive grills, the Kamado is the only one of its kind made entirely in the US and is certainly worth the investment.

 Komodo Kamado 42-Inch

 Komodo Kamado is the luxury maker of these style of charcoal grills.
 This model, their largest, can cost $10,000 and has a capacity that rivals full sizes smokers.
 Available in virtually any color or pattern, these units are made to order and painstakenly tiled to perfection.
 If price is no consideration, then this is the Kamado to own.
 In fact, it is the best Kamado Grill on this list.
 Beautiful and amazingly engineered it has all the power and versatility of the best Kamado grills on the market and it can be ordered to match any decor.

 Broil King Keg 5000